Ask DITO

 2. Provide a better DITO for everyone.

-As a provider of public service, we need to make sure that you get the best out of the products and services we provide.
+We strive to make sure that you get the best out of the products and services we provide.
 It helps to understand who and why you are using these products and services so that we can:

 • make sure that you have a great experience with DITO; and